phucnh/SNP/README.md

 - gradle (`brew install gradle`)

 # Building
-Ensure that your java verison is 1.8
+Ensure that your java version is 1.8

 ```
 $ java -version